 Is the TX16S Better Than T16?

+It’s clear that RadioMaster has put in a lot of thought into the design and detail.
 The TX16S has proven itself not only a cheaper T16, but an overall better radio!
 It has more features, and it’s $30 cheaper!

-If you want to get a controller for all your models, or you are new to the hobby, this is definitely a great option.
+If you want to get a controller for all your models, or you are new to the hobby, the TX16S is definitely a great option.
 You don’t really need anything else since the TX16S is so versatile.
 The Taranis X9D+ used to be my go-to radio when it comes to versatility, but I think the TX16S has just overtaken its place.